 Canmore offers the whole range of accommodation options from B&B’s to the intimate Paintbox Lodge run by Olympian Sara Renner and her husband to the newer Basecamp Resort where you can make your own meals and enjoy a hot tub with a view.
 I also highly recommend the Malcolm Hotel, especially if you like an outdoor pool with a view.
-Nearby there are campsites at Bow River and Lac des Arcs.
+Nearby there are campsites at Bow River Provincial Park and Lac des Arcs.

 What can you do around Canmore?

 There is so much to do around Canmore that you don’t need to venture into Banff National Park.
 But you could on a bike by cycling the fabulous Legacy Trail – and it’s easy to rent bikes in Canmore.
 There are also some lovely family-friendly bike paths around the town, especially along the river.

 If you love hiking, you won’t be compromising on the trails in and near Canmore.
 They are easy alternatives to Banff.
 There’s enough hiking to keep you busy for a week.
 The Grassi Lakes are always a popular choice.
 Do the steep hike to the top of Ha Ling Peak for stellar views.
-Try Mount Lady McDonald, EEOR Peak or nearby Mt.
-Yamnuska.
+Try Mount Lady McDonald or the more difficult EEOR Peak.

-The new High Rockies Trail, the westernmost section of the Trans-Canada Trail in Alberta, offers superlative scenery and caters to both hikers, trail runners and mountain bikers.
-The starting point is near the trailhead for Ha Ling Peak.
+The High Rockies Trail, the westernmost section of the Trans-Canada Trail in Alberta, offers superlative scenery and caters to both hikers, trail runners and mountain bikers.
+The starting point is at Goat Creek, near the trailhead for Ha Ling Peak.

 You can also go caving in Canmore.
 See what you think of the laundry chute.
 I’m not a fan.

 You don’t have to go to Canmore to get into Kananaskis Country.
-Just drive from Calgary to Highway 40 and turn left -southwest.
+Just drive from Calgary to Highway 40 and head south.
 It’s only about an hour’s drive to get into Kananaskis Country and it was one of the less crowded alternatives to Banff until COVID hit.
 Now it’s getting busy too so I’d encourage you to try the harder hikes if you want to lose the crowds.